What is critical illness insurance?

-Think about your family, friends, neighbours, co-workers and in most cases you will know someone that has had one of these affect their lives.
-I have noticed in recent years I see more and more younger people suffering from these illnesses.
+Think about your family, friends, neighbors, co-workers and in most cases, you will know someone that has had one of these affect their lives.
+I have noticed in recent years I see more and younger people suffering from these illnesses.
 It is a good idea to get a policy sooner rather than later in life.
 If you decide to purchase one of these policies have your advisor or agent review what is and is not covered with you.
-If you do not understand something be sure to ask, don’t just walk away and shrug your shoulders if you are not clear on things.
+If you do not understand something to be sure to ask, don’t just walk away and shrug your shoulders if you are not clear on things.

 Another piece of advice; don’t get your financial advice from a friend, your doctor, lawyer, dentist or accountant.
-Many of the people I see become very confused because everyone gives their opinion on these subjects and policies without actually knowing the intracaises of the products or if they fit in your personal life.
+Many of the people I see become very confused because everyone gives their opinion on these subjects and policies without actually knowing the intricacies of the products or if they fit in your personal life.
 You don’t see your dentist for your legal advice, so use the professional trained in the products to find what is best for you.

 Critical illness policies are becoming a much needed and valuable piece in financial plans.
 Now that the basics have been explained my hope is that if you don’t have a policy, you will see someone and get a policy in place if you qualify still.